Plank Pose

 Modifications and Props:

-If it is difficult for you to hold the full plank pose, then try the preparation for it using two yoga blankets.
+If it is difficult for you to hold the full plank pose, try the preparation using two yoga blankets.
 Fold the blankets so that they create a total height of at least 6 inches.
-Put your hands on your mat right underneath your shoulders.
+Place your hands on your mat right underneath your shoulders.
 Kneel on the blankets and cross your ankles behind your thighs.
 Keep your arms straight.

-In this position, you have less weight to bear in your core and your arms.
-That makes it easier to focus on straightening your back without sinking your chest down in between your shoulders.
+In this position, you bear less weight in your core and arms, making it easier to focus on straightening your back without sinking your chest down between your shoulders.

 Deepen the Pose: